chivandikwa/gatsby-casper/src/content/General Standards and Practices.md

 To apply this rule effectively, there are several actions you can take:

 - Observe documentation that is out of date, then update it.
 This helps to ensure that others who use your codebase can understand it and use it effectively.
-It also helps to maintain the quality of the project overall, and can reduce confusion and errors in the future.
+It also helps to maintain the quality of the project overall and can reduce confusion and errors in the future.

 - Observe code that violates your team's standards and practices or principles, then address it.
 Consistency is key in software development, and adhering to established coding standards and principles can make the codebase easier to read and maintain over time.

 - Observe missing test coverage in critical areas, then add it.
 Tests are a crucial component of software development and can help to ensure that the codebase is robust and reliable.
-Adding missing test coverage in critical areas can help to prevent regressions and other issues from creeping into the codebase.
+Adding missing test coverage in critical areas can help prevent regressions and other issues from creeping into the codebase.

 - Observe technical debt, then address it.
 Technical debt is a term used to describe code that has been written quickly or without proper consideration, and which may require additional work or refactoring in the future.
 Addressing technical debt can help to improve the quality of the codebase overall, and can make it easier to maintain and extend in the future.

-Of course, there may be situations where applying the boy scout rule would be a big distraction, requiring a lot of attention and time.
+Of course, there may be situations where applying the Boy Scout rule would be a big distraction, requiring a lot of attention and time.
 In such cases, it is justifiable to move on, however, it's important to track these issues in your backlog or issue-tracking system, so that they can be addressed at a later time.

 By following the boy scout rule, you can help to create a codebase that is clean, maintainable, and extensible, and that can be a valuable asset for your team and your organization.